Definition of peel a flop

-When we say "peel to flop" (peeling an flop), we mean that we lightly call a bet.
-The expression "peel to flop" indicates that the call is a "curious" call with a hand that defends itself, but is not exceptional.
-For example, if you have J7 on Q-8-9 with a queen of clubs and you call a bet, it will be possible for you to call the bet to "go to the next card".
-The player who "peel-flop" usually does this with the hope of hitting big on the turn or hitting a card that will give him or her equity on the turn.
+When we say that we "peel a flop", we are calling a bet lightly.
+The phrase "peel a flop" indicates that the call is a "curious" call with a hand that is defending, but not exceptional.
+For example, if you have J7 in clubs on Q-8-9 with a queen in clubs and you call a bet, it will be possible for you to call the bet to "go to the next card".
+The player who "peels a flop" usually does so with the hope of hitting big on the turn or hitting a card that will give him equity on the turn.

-peel-flop" when you have a specific plan in mind is not a bad thing.
+Peeling a flop when you have a specific plan in mind is not bad.
 But you have to have your reasons.
-Generally, when you're peel on flop, it's better to be in position.
-When you're in position, you're going to get bluffed less often and it's going to be easier for you to bluff back if you think that's the game to play.
-Some players go peel-flop out of position, but it's probably always a losing game in the long run.
-If you're in position with a good plan in mind, that might be a good idea.
+Generally, when you peel the flop, it's better to be in position.
+If you are in position, you will be bluffed less often and it will be easier to bluff if you think it's the right play.
+Some players will peel a flop out of position, but it is probably always a losing play in the long run.
+If you're in position with a good plan in mind, it can be a good idea.